mat1jaczyyy/Keyboard-Inspector/DOCUMENTATION.md

 ## Analyzing input data

 The analysis portion of the interface is divided into a 3x2 grid of various useful charts.
 The first row contains time domain charts, and the second row contains frequency domain charts.
 Each column represents a different method of analyzing the data.
 These charts' viewports can be interacted with similarly to the Timeline.
+Double click any chart to enlarge it.
 Below, some controls are available to tweak the analysis parameters.

 ### Time domain